-Apparently, unlike the fear, the discomfort needed to remain.
-The same is true for us.
-The pain is real.
-The fear is not.
-The pain is real, because we are not in our true place.
-Nothing is in its true place.
+not.
+The pain is real, because we are not

+in our true place.
+Nothing is in its true

+place.
 It is called exile.
 Exile of the soul.

-The fear is not real-there is nothing to fear.
-Because no matter where we are, G-d is there with us.
+The fear is not real-there is nothing to

+fear.
+Because no matter where we are, G-d

+is there with us.
 For He is everywhere.

-The only thing we have to fear is that we may no longer feel the pain.
-That we may imagine that this is our place after all.
-For it is that pain of knowing we are in the wrong place that lifts us higher, beyond this place.
+The only thing we have to fear is that we

+may no longer feel the pain.
+That we may

+imagine that this is our place after all.
+For

+it is that pain of knowing we are in the

+wrong place that lifts us higher, beyond

 (Likkutei Sichot, vol. 30, p.
 234.)

-CAWORDFROM THE DIRECTOR
+this place.

-The third chapter of Pirkei Avot.
+FROM THE DIRECTOR The third chapter of Pirkei Avot.
 In this chapter we read, "Rabbi Elazar of Bartota said, 'Give Him what is His, for you and all that is yours is His.'
 Rabbi Elazar is telling us here that we should remember that everything we have comes from G-d.
 This thought should be uppermost in our minds, especially in the realm of giving charity.
 The Rebbe offers a beautiful commentary on Rabbi Elazar's teaching and explains that reflecting the true owner of the money should come only after the charity is given.
 Of course, when one gives charity, it has to be done in accordance with Jewish law; it must be one's own money, not money acquired in a dishonest manner.
 But the fact that it is ultimately G-d's money should not be considered until charity has already been disbursed.
 Why is this?
 When a poor person stands in front of you, you must give him the charity immediately.
-For, it is possible that the person is in dire straits, and if you wait until you have considered and contemplated the mitzva--in all its implications, ramifications, laws and stipulations--the poor person could, G-d forbid, starve to death!
-Therefore, the consideration that everything truly belongs to Him, to G-d, should come only after you have given the poor individual what he requires.

-"For you and what is yours is His"--a person should not object, "It's true that everything is His, but I should also get a pat on the back, since I am giving this charity of my own free will."
+For. it is possible that the person is in dire straits, and if you wait until you have considered and contemplated the mitzva--in all its implications, ramifications, laws and stipulations--the poor person could, G-d forbid, starve to death!
+Therefore, the consideration that everything truly belongs to Him, to G-d, should come only after you have given the poor individual what he "For you and what is yours is His"--a person should not object, "It's true that everything is His, but I should also get a pat on the back, since I am giving this charity of my own free will."
 Rabbi Elazar reminds us that not only does everything that we have belong to Him, but we, too, belong to Him.

-L'zichron CHAya I Mushka

 The name of our publication has special meaning.
-It stands for the name of Rebbetzin Chaya Mushka Schneerson (obm), wife of the Rebbe.
+It stands for the name of Rebbetzin Chava Mushka Schneerson (obm), wife of the Rebbe.